benkyousec/terraform-ansible-flask/README.md

   remote_user: YOUR USERNAME HERE
 ```

-Set your certificate email and domain in `ansible/roles/certbot/defaults/main.yml`
+Set your certificate email and domain in `ansible/roles/certbot/defaults/main.yml`.

+> ![IMPORTANT]
+> Make sure that you have an A record that points your domain to the VM's IP address.

 ```
 letsencrypt_email: "user@domain.com"